snap-research/NeROIC/scripts/README.md

 ## Bring Your Own Data

 Our model currently only support 360-degree data.
-Fast-forward data is not supported for now.
+Forward-Facing data is not supported for now.

 Please install [COLMAP](https://colmap.github.io/) before preparing your own data.